Onsite State Team

 What is IJA Sanctioned Qualifying Competitions?

-IJA Sanctioned Qualifying Competitions are just what they say there are; competitions by class categories conducted by IJA for competitors to score and achieve a Level 3 Rank or Higher to be eligible to participate and "try out" for their state team.
+IJA Sanctioned Qualifying Competitions are contest by class categories conducted for competitors to score and achieve a Level 2 or higher to be eligible to participate and "try out" for their state team.

 What type of classes will be offered at the qualifying competitions?

-Pure Breed and Free Style Classes are conducted each day at qualifying competitions to give the competitor the opportunity to achieve Level 2 Master Ranking or Higher in the different coat type category classes.
+Pure Breed and Free Style Classes are conducted each day at qualifying competitions to allow the competitor to achieve Level 2 or Higher in the different coat type category classes.

 How do I qualify to be on my state team?

-After you have achieved a Level 2 Rank or Higher in a coat type category you are now eligible to compete in your State Team Qualifying Competitions to see if you make the team.
+After you have achieved a Level 2 or Higher in a coat type category, you can compete in your State Team Qualifying Competitions to see if you make the team.

 Can I participate in other competitions that are not IJA in the USA and still be a member of the IJA State Team?

 Yes, absolutely.
-We encourage all competitors to be the best that they can be and participate in various types of competitions to showcase their talent.
+We encourage all competitors to be the best they can be and participate in various competitions to showcase their talent.

-Where will the competitions take place to try out for the team to be held?
+Where will the competitions take place to try out for the team?

 If selected to be on the state team, can I compete in more than one competition coat type?